Celebrate your baby’s first birthday with this easy, healthy, and naturally sweet sugar-free smash cake — made with simple ingredients.

 Instructions

-- Bake for 20-25 minutes or until toothpick comes out clean
+- Bake: Pour batter into pans.
+Bake for 25–30 minutes, or until golden brown and a toothpick comes out clean.